Frequently asked questions

 Trainers that describe themselves as “balanced” use punishing techniques in combination with rewards.

-WHAT DOES FORCE FREE TRAINING MEAN?
+WHAT DOES FORCE FREE / FEAR FREE TRAINING MEAN?

-Force-free, or Positive Reinforcement training focuses on providing your dog something reinforcing/desirable, like a treat or praise, immediately when the desired behaviour occurs, leading to an increased likelihood of the dog doing that behaviour again.
+Force-free, Fear-free, or Positive Reinforcement training focuses on providing your dog something reinforcing/desirable, like a treat or praise, immediately when the desired behaviour occurs, leading to an increased likelihood of the dog doing that behaviour again.
 This approach applies across all species and is the most current science-based training approach.
 It doesn’t require you to force, hurt or intimidate your dog.
 Don’t trust that a trainer is force free, ensure that they are force free.

 Force-free training is the latest buzzword in the dog-training field now.
 Ask someone if they use positive methods and they’ll say yes whether they really do or not.
 They know dog owners are looking for positive training techniques, so they simply say they use them.
 Force-free training is teaching an animal without pain, intimidation, threats, force, or coercion.
 It’s done without corrections, without collars (including those “vibrating” collars used to “get your dog’s attention”), and without pain.